UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 Under the Code of Iowa Section 18.75 paragraph 8, the University of Northern Iowa is required to report annually to the State of Iowa the names of all State employees who traveled for the previous fiscal year.
 Employees who share a room and split the cost should obtain separate receipts from the hotel and will submit separate TEV’s for their portion of the room.
 If one person pays for the room, the employee paying for the lodging should submit a TEV for the entire cost of the room and split out the expense to the other traveler on the Voucher Editor Screen within ProTrav.
 Specific instructions on splitting a trip expense in ProTrav can be found in the ProTrav Travel Training manual found on the OBO website.
 Employees and students are not allowed to share a room.

 Actual meal claims are reimbursable but cannot exceed the maximum daily allowance (see below).
-Meal tips are only allowed up to the maximum daily allowance and should not exceed 20 percent.
+Meal tips are allowed up to the maximum per diem allowance and should not exceed 20 percent of the pre-taxed subtotal.
 State policy does not permit reimbursement for alcoholic beverages.
 Any meal cost over domestic or international limits will be at the traveler’s expense.

-- For domestic travel, maximums will be based upon rates set by the federal government for each out-of-state destination and $31/day for in-state locations on days the traveler is in travel status the full day.
+- For domestic travel, maximums will be based upon rates set by the federal government for each out-of-state and in-state destination on days the traveler is in travel status the full day.
 On days of departure and return the maximum allowance will be prorated according to the time and meal charges below, allowing 20 percent of the meal allowance for breakfast, 30 percent for lunch, and 50 percent for dinner.

 The traveler must be in travel status during the following time frames to qualify for individual meal reimbursements.
 Travel status is defined as the time the traveler leaves his or her home or office until the time the traveler returns to his or her home or office.